House members could get a coronavirus vaccine. But a quarter of them have not.

 “What I was saying to Scalise is if you would urge your members to get [vaccinated] and we can assert that all members have taken it, it would facilitate us getting back to some degree of normalcy.
 We want to get back there as quickly as possible,” Hoyer said on a call with reporters Tuesday, after clarifying that he does not know specifically which members have not received a vaccine.

 Scalise, 55, did not acknowledge during debate that he has declined to get vaccinated now.
-According to an aide, he has decided he will not do so until his state allows people in his age range to be eligible to receive a vaccine.
+According to an aide, he has decided he will not do so until his state allows people in his age range to be eligible to receive a vaccination.
 The aide spoke on the condition of anonymity because he was not authorized to speak publicly.

 On March 14, 2020, just as the pandemic started shutting down the country, the first two lawmakers announced that they had tested positive for the coronavirus.
 By the end of December, 40 members of the House had publicly announced that they had tested positive or had doctors tell them they should be presumed positive — almost 10 percent of the 435 members, according to a database maintained by NPR.